greenelab/deep-review/sections/06_discussion.md

 ### Interpretation

-As the challenge of interpretability is common across many domains, there is significant interest in developing generic procedures for knowledge extraction from deep models.
+As the challenge of interpretability is common across many domains, there is much interest in developing generic procedures for knowledge extraction from deep models.
 Ribeiro et al [@tag:Ribeiro2016_lime] focus on interpreting individual predictions rather than interpreting the model.
 By fitting simple linear models to mimic the predictions of the deep learning model in a small